dagster-io/community-integrations/libraries/dagster-datahub/README.md

 # dagster-datahub

-`dagster-datahub` provides a Dagster Component that integrates with [evidence](https://evidence.dev/), an open-source tool for building data apps.
+`dagster-datahub` provides a Dagster Component that ingests metadata from Datahub.

 ## Test